kathylam204/javascript-html-css-projects/README.md

-# javascript-html-css-projects
+# javascript-projects
-This repo showcases all of my Javascript, HTML, and CSS projects!
-Feel free to look at all my journey learning and mastering them.
+This repo showcases all of my Javascript projects!
+Feel free to look at all my journey learning and mastering javascript.